When is Shetland series five on TV?

 — Douglas Henshall (@djhenshall) March 19, 2019

-In the US and Canada, the fifth season can be watched on streaming service BritBox.
+In the US, the fifth season can be watched on streaming service BritBox.
 And in Australia, fans can tune in to the premiere of the fourth series from Thursday 13th June at 8:30pm on BBC First.

 Will there be another series of Shetland?